Refinitiv/refinitiv-ui/documents/src/pages/elements/heatmap.md

 `ef-heatmap` is a graphical representation of data where the individual values contained in a matrix are represented as colors.

 ## Usage
-To initialize the heatmap, pass a configuration object to the `config` property.
+To initialise the heatmap, pass a configuration object to the `config` property.
 Heatmap uses `mid-point` and a cell's `value` to determine the colors of cells.

 The default values of min, mid and max points are -1, 0 and 1, respectively.